victornemeth/ProteinTinder/README.md

 ## 🛠️ To Do

-- Add skip button for domain annotation and domain correction
+- If you have any suggestions please let me know!
+- More robust nginx deployment
+- Expanding domain correction by able to easily modify borders, names, etc.
 ---

 ## ⚙️ Run Locally